Skip to main content

 MorganFreemanFirst Avenue24Washington DC

-To access a mapping use the combined mapping name, which exists of the workbookName without the extension and the sheetName separated by a -.
+To access a mapping, use the combined mapping name which consists of the workbookName without the extension and the sheetName separated by a -.
 Note that all names are lowercase.
 The same goes for the column names.

 For example: